 Independent contractors are generally considered small business owners and report profits and losses on Schedule C.

-As of 2017, if you earned $400 or more after expenses as an independent contractor, you will likely have to pay a self-employment tax.
-This covers Social Security and Medicare taxes, which is typically withheld from the paychecks of non-self-employed people by their employers, but which isn’t the case for independent contractors who must estimate and pay these taxes on their own.
+If you earned $400 or more after expenses as an independent contractor, you likely have to pay self-employment tax.
+This covers Social Security and Medicare taxes, which is typically withheld from the paychecks of employees by their employers, but this isn’t the case for independent contractors who must estimate and pay these taxes on their own.

 Keeping Track of Your Expenses

 Keep an accurate and detailed paper trail of your expenses to help you fill out Schedule A or Schedule C at tax time.
 Receipts and logs are your best friends and come in handy if you should be audited.